Browse all available workshops at Taronga Western Plains Zoo Dubbo below.

 In this workshop students will examine the unique features of Australian and Sumatran habitats and meet some animals that depend on these environments.
 Students will discover the ways people value and conserve environments, including Aboriginal and Torres Strait Islander Peoples.
 They will learn how their everyday consumer choices impact critical environments across the globe.
 While in grounds, a visit to the Wild Asian Wetlands is valuable to reinforce the concepts discussed in this workshop.

 When designing zoo exhibits, Taronga aims to reproduce each animals natural environment.
-In this workshop students will learn about how the behavioural and physiological needs of an animal are the primary consideration in designing their enclosure.
+In this workshop students will learn about how the behavioural and physiological needs of an animal are the primary consideration in designing their exhibit.
 They will examine how animal welfare, enrichment, keeper safety, budget, visitor engagement and sustainability also significantly inform the design process and discover the range of styles that characterise modern exhibit design.